vlouis/script.audio.profiles/README.md

 In my case between HDMI and USB.
 I want to switch the output using android remote app, but running the addon will enter in config save mode...
 I want to modify to be able to disable the config save mode in settings, and when disabled running the addon to toggle the output.

+RPi version: will try to add GPIO output option to settings (amplifier power on/off)